manuelr417/dbeng/ex09/README.md

 manager moves blocks between disk and frames with pin counting, dirty write-back, and a pluggable replacement policy (LRU included).

-Unlike ex07 there is no CLI: the single binary runs a PASS/FAIL check suite that exercises every layer and finishes with a demo scan of a Person file through the buffer pool.
+Two binaries come out of the build: `ex09` runs a PASS/FAIL check suite that exercises every layer and finishes with a demo scan of a Person file through the buffer pool, while `ex09_demo` is the ex07-style CLI (`append`, `read`, `seek`, `scan`, `bulk`) running on top of the buffer pool, byte-for-byte compatible with ex07's binary files.

 ## Building